course-details-portlet

 Course content

-This course provides a comprehensive understanding of human factors and their critical role in the safe operation and design of remotely operated and autonomous operations.
-It emphasizes the importance of human-centered design in addressing the challenges of automation and remote operation in various industries, such as maritime, oil&gas, and energy.
-Participants will explore the theoretical foundations of human factors, ergonomic principles, and best practices for designing user-centered interfaces for autonomous operations.
+This course provides you with a comprehensive understanding of human factors for control room design.
+It emphasizes the importance of human-centered design to meet the challenges of automation and remote control.
+Participants will explore the theoretical foundations of human factors and best practices for designing safety-critical user interfaces and control rooms.

 The course covers key topics such as: